surfstudio/CoreEvents/README.md

 ### Description

-This is classic event (like C# `event`) that can contains many listners and multicast each new message for this listners.
+This is classic event (like C# `event`) that can contain many listeners and multicast each new message for this listeners.
-This event emit **only** new messages.
-It means that if you add new listner to existed event this event doesn't emit previous messages to new listner.
+This event emits **only** new messages.
+It means if you add a new listener to existed event then last will not emit previous messages to the new listener.

 ### Types
 - `FutureEvent: Event`